Our Reading Aim: That every child leaves Penns as a 'Reader for Pleasure'

 What if my child requires extra support in reading?
 We provide a robust system of support.
 We aim to read with pupils who require extra support on a daily basis.
 Some children in KS2 will require extra phonics tuition to support their reading.
-If we discover that a pupil does not respond to extra phonics and/or daily reading, we use an intensive reading programme called, 'Switch-On Reading' which is an intensive 10-week literacy intervention.
-It is delivered on a one to one basis by staff, most commonly teaching assistants, who have been trained in the approach.
 Our lunchtime supervisors as well as parent volunteers support our pupils in listening to them read.

 How can we improve reading?

 One of the best ways to ensure reading improves is simply to do more of it, in all its forms.
 We plan for reading opportunities throughout the week and we aim to bring at least a little shared reading into virtually every lesson, and into many humanities sessions too.
 We have whole-class, guided group, 1-1 and independent reading slotted in to lessons and throughout the week.
 We believe that children who learn to read across the curriculum will benefit from the purposeful practice, and be better equipped to access all subjects in the next phase of their learning.

 We offer: Daily reading, daily story time in class, book clubs, outdoor reading opportunities during unstructured times, a fully equipped library...